GNOME/gtk-osx/README.md

-We tried for a long time to maintain compatibility with Mac OS X 10.4 (Tiger), but the core Gnome projects decided at some point that this wasn't reasonable; Apple's changes to MacOS, particularly with the dropping of PPC support in Mac OS X 10.6 and the impending removal of 32-bit support in 10.15 mean that it's not really feasible to both keep up with changes in Gnome and in MacOS and also to support older versions of MacOS.
+We tried for a long time to maintain compatibility with Mac OS X 10.4 (Tiger), but the core Gnome projects decided at some point that this wasn't reasonable; Apple's changes to MacOS, particularly with the dropping of PPC support in Mac OS X 10.6, the removal of 32-bit support in 10.15, and the introduction of Apple Hardware (arm64) in macOS 11 mean that it's not really feasible to both keep up with changes in Gnome and in MacOS and also to support older versions of MacOS.

 The current policy is that we'll support whatever version of MacOS was released 5 years previously.
 In practice older systems will continue